neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 A few things to note from the above example:
 - Component.defaultProps can be used to specify default values for props.
 - Curly braces ({}) in JSX/TSX are used for one-way data binding.
    - In our example, `{props.name}` will display the value of `name` in the html.

 # React Hooks

 React hooks are built-in functions which you can hook into.
-The basic hooks are useState() to manage the state of the component, and useEffect() which is a lifecycle hook.
+The basic hooks are useState() to manage the state of the component, and useEffect(), which is a lifecycle hook.

 ## State and Event binding

 The state of a component can be considered as the data associated with the component.
 The component is updated/rerendered every time the state gets updated.
 React provides the hook `useState()`, to create a state variable.
-Let us understand the concept of state with a simple counter component which displays how many times a button was clicked.
+Let us begin to understand the concept of state with a simple counter component that displays how many times a button was clicked.

 - Create a new file in `src/` directory called `Counter.tsx`.
 - We need to create a component with the following requirements: